-The Coram story began more than 275 years ago when we were established by Thomas Coram as the Foundling Hospital, London's first home for babies whose mothers were unable to care for them.
+The Coram story began more than 275 years ago when we were established by Thomas Coram as the Foundling Hospital, London's first home for babies whose mothers were unable to care for them themselves.

 Coram's campaign for children

-Thomas Coram began a campaign to create a home for these babies by enlisting the support of leading members of the aristocracy, the City, the arts and the sciences though a series of petitions.
-Early supporters of the captain's endeavours included the composer George Frideric Handel, the artist William Hogarth and author Charles Dickens.
+Coram began a campaign to create a home for these babies by enlisting the support of leading members of the aristocracy, the City, the arts and the sciences though a series of petitions.
+Early supporters included the composer George Frideric Handel, the artist William Hogarth and author Charles Dickens.

 The Foundling Hospital is created